 Transfers / Gifts

-The decision whether it makes more sense to transfer assets already at lifetime or to do that by way of a testamentary disposition will need to be taken having regard to all legal and tax consequences relating thereto.
+The decision as to whether it makes more sense to make a gift through a lifetime transfer or through a testamentary disposition must be made after considering all legal and tax consequences.

-• the transfer of real property by parents to their children already during lifetime can on the one hand release the parents from the burden of maintaining the property and on the other hand enable the children to establish their own family home.
+• An early transfer of real estate from parents to their children can ease the parents’ burden of maintaining the property and help the children establish their own households for their families.

 Quick contact to this topic: